qiuhao2021/learngit/readme.txt

-git is a version Control System git is a free software
+git is a distributed Control System git is a free software